LifeFone Medical Alert System Cost and Value in 2025

 Conclusion

-While the number of products and add-on services that LifeFone offers can be overwhelming, we’ve found that you can build a customized package at a reasonable price with a bit of savvy shopping.
-Starting at $24.95 per month with an annual plan, the company offers competitively priced systems.
-Throw in affordable fall detection, no long-term contracts, and a 30-day money-back guarantee, and you’ll see that LifeFone provides solid value.
-However, be mindful of the add-ons, as they can quickly escalate your monthly costs.
+The number of products and add-on services that LifeFone offers can be overwhelming, but you can build a customized package at a reasonable price with a bit of savvy shopping.
+Starting at $24.95 monthly with an annual plan, LifeFone offers competitively priced systems.
+Throw in affordable fall detection, no long-term contracts and a 30-day money-back guarantee, and you’ll see that LifeFone provides solid value.
+Be mindful of the add-ons though.
+They can quickly escalate your monthly costs.
 Ultimately, when it comes to reliable technology and service at budget-friendly prices, LifeFone is a good way to go.

 Citations